AsadK47/Birthdays/README.md

 # Birthdays

-Simple app to add birthdays and list them
+A simple test driven app to add birthdays and list them

 ## How to run